 BSMG shall transmit the first lesson and any materials to you within seven days after you are accepted for admission.
-You shall have the right to cancel the enrollment agreement and obtain 100 percent of the amount paid for institutional charges, less a reasonable deposit or application fee not to exceed two hundred fifty dollars (\$250), if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later.
-Cancellation is effective on the date written notice of cancellation is sent.
+You shall have the right to cancel the enrollment agreement and obtain 100 percent of the amount paid for institutional charges, less the registration fee of two hundred fifty dollars (\$250) and the non-refundable School Tuition Recovery Fee, if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+Cancellation is effective on the date written notice of cancellation is Post dated.